 R L Oliver

 Born in Van Buren Arkansas, raised in Tulsa, Oklahoma.
 Attended public schools, graduating from Will Rogers High School.
 Higher education at Harding College and University of Tulsa, graduating in Social Studies and Counseling from Southeastern State University.
 Doctoral Degree in Counselor Education from East Texas State University (now Texas A & M University, Commerce, Texas).
 Early researcher in school bullying prevention and published numerous scientific articles and two books: The Bullying Prevention Handbook in collaboration with John Hoover, PhD and Solution Tree Press, Bloomington, Indiana.
 Also published Paths to Freedom: A New Vision of Psychotherapy and the Cultivation of the Human Spirit with Phanes Press in Grand Rapids, Michigan.
 Also wrote The Book of Encouragement, a guide in social and living skills for developmentally disabled adults, two novels, and a book of poetry, entitled If Dirt Could Talk which explores the use of therapeutic metaphor and storytelling.
+I sell original art.